 The life lessons learned from going to college are important, but ultimately what’s the point of a degree if it won’t lead to employment?
 Employers have a good idea about which colleges and universities have good standing in their professional field and which don’t.
 So choosing the right school for your particular discipline is crucial.
 One thing employers look for is what kind of accreditations the school holds.
-The U.S. Department of Education maintains a database of accredited postsecondary institutions and programs, which can be found here.
+T

 As stated by the U.S. Department of Education, the goal of accreditation is to ensure that education provided by institutions of higher education meets acceptable levels of quality.
 While this database does not constitute an endorsement by the U.S. Department of Education, it is useful to see which colleges and universities are legitimately accredited and which are not.

 Another helpful way to discover the respectability of a degree is to check the national ranking of the school and the program you’re considering.
-Visit the website for US News and World Report, one of the leading college and program ranking sources here, and discover which schools make the grade.
+Visit US News and World Report: Best Colleges, one of the leading college and program ranking sources, and discover which schools make the grade.